ChumpChief/eventlet/packages/eventlet/README.md

 * Each Eventlet is designed to be used for a single event type.
 For a scenario with multiple event types, use multiple Eventlets.
 * Eventlet should not be used as a superclass.
 Instead add an Eventlet as a member property of the class that will use it.
-* Since references to the registered listeners are held by the Eventlet, it's important to remove them when they're no longer needed so they can be garbage collected appropriately.
+* References to the registered listeners are held by the Eventlet.
+Be sure to remove them when they're no longer needed so they can be garbage collected appropriately.